adam10603/ChatScraper/README.md

 #### `--plain`

 Prevents the script from using escape sequences to color the output.
-Use this if your terminal is showing junk characters instead of colors.
+Use this if you're redirecting the output to a file, or if your terminal is showing junk characters instead of colors.

 #### `--force-download`